yoshipep/dotfiles/Readme.md

 ### Network Configuration (FULL Mode Only)

-Edit `network.conf` with your settings:
+During installation, the installer will **prompt you to open and edit `network.conf`** with your settings:

 - `DNS_SERVER`: Your DNS server IP (Pi-hole, router, or 8.8.8.8)
 - `HOST_IP`: This machine's static IP address